ibivu/B4TM-Galaxy-2017/README.md

 ### Setup

 Please create a user account in your Galaxy instance on the cloud.
-Each team has one account.
-Due to the expensive computation of the workflow and the limited cloud computation resources, each team should run one workflow collectively rather than individually.
+Each team should have one account.
+Due to the expensive computation of the workflow and the limited cloud computation resources, for each team, we strongly suggest running one workflow collectively rather than individually.

 ### To-do list
 In this part, you are required to:
 1. import the workflow from the given Galaxy workflow file.
+2. finish the workflow using the existing tools in Galaxy by referring to [[1]](https://github.com/ibivu/B4TM-Galaxy-2017/blob/master/papers/Heinz.pdf)
+3. test the workflow without running Heinz (the tool at the end of the workflow), because Heinz is really time-consuming.
-2. run this workflow on the dataset given, using the parameters $\alpha=0.5$, $\lambda=0.3$, and FDR from  (May et al. 2016)
+4. run this workflow on the dataset given, using the parameters $\alpha=0.7$, $\lambda=0.3$, and FDR from [[1]](https://github.com/ibivu/B4TM-Galaxy-2017/blob/master/papers/Heinz.pdf)
-3. visualise the output of workflow.
+5. visualise the output of workflow.

-It may take more than 24 hours to run this workflow.
+It may take more than 24 hours to run this workflow because of Heinz.

 For this part, you need to hand in:
-1. a screenshot of the workflow.
+* 1.1 a screenshot of the workflow.
-2. a visualisation of the workflow output.
+* 1.2 a visualisation of the workflow output.

 ## Part 2: develop tools and a workflow for Galaxy

-Actually in the first part, we designate some random values for parameters  and , which will not make any sense.  and  come from BUM model [[2]](https://github.com/ibivu/B4TM-Galaxy-2017/blob/master/papers/Heinz.pdf), therefore we need to run this statistical model to approximate the parameters.
-However, in the current Galaxy workflow, there is no such a tool, you need to develop it.
+Actually in the first part, we just use some random values for parameters $\alpha$ and $\lambda$, making the result less interpretable. $\alpha$ and $\lambda$ come from BUM model [[2]](https://github.com/ibivu/B4TM-Galaxy-2017/blob/master/papers/Heinz.pdf), therefore we need to run this statistical model to approximate the parameters instead.
+However, in the current Galaxy workflow, there is no such a tool, we need to develop it and make it available in the Galaxy instance.

 ### Setup

-To set up a local Galaxy instance, [this document](https://github.com/ibivu/B4TM-Galaxy-2017/tree/master/docker) will handhold you through the procedure.
+To set up a local Galaxy instance, [this document](https://github.com/ibivu/B4TM-Galaxy-2017/tree/master/docker) will handhold you through the setup procedure.

-To save the troubles of registering an administrator account, you can log in to this Galaxy instance using 'admin@galaxy.org' as the account and ‘admin’ as the password.
+You need to register an account in this Galaxy instance and then make it the administrator ([how?](https://galaxyproject.org/admin/)) since you have the root access to the Galaxy server.

 ### To-do list